Metriplector: From Field Theory to Neural Architecture: Discussion

-\paragraph{The stress-energy tensor as readout.} The most important architectural finding is that the stress-energy tensor $T^{\mu\nu}$---the conserved quantity associated with spatial translation symmetry---provides the most effective readout from evolved fields.
+which is the discrete approximation to $|\nabla \psifield_k|^2$---\emph{exactly} the diagonal of the stress-energy tensor $T_{kk}^{xx} + T_{kk}^{yy} = (\partial_x\psifield_k)^2 + (\partial_y\psifield_k)^2$ that the CIFAR-100 architecture computes via learned gradient convolutions.
 The gradient correlation $\nabla\psifield_a \cdot \nabla\psifield_b$ is the same computation as the structure tensor, which has been effective for edge and corner detection in classical computer vision since the 1980s~\citep{harris1988combined,forstner1986feature}.
-Applied to learned fields evolved via metriplectic dynamics rather than raw image gradients, it arises from Noether's theorem as the conserved quantity of spatial translation symmetry---and generalizes far beyond vision: the same readout principle provides effective feature extraction for image classification, constraint satisfaction, and language modeling across all domains tested.
-On CIFAR-100, the full $T^{\mu\nu}$ decomposition (gradient energy $E_{ab} = \nabla\psifield_a \cdot \nabla\psifield_b$ plus vorticity $V_{ab} = \nabla\psifield_a \times \nabla\psifield_b$) outperforms both field-curvature products (+2.6 points) and Noether current readouts (+1.2 points) in controlled ablations (Table~\ref{tab:cifar100_ablations}).
+Applied to learned fields evolved via metriplectic dynamics rather than raw image gradients, it arises from Noether's theorem as the conserved quantity of spatial translation symmetry---and generalizes far beyond vision: the same readout principle provides effective feature extraction for image classification, constraint satisfaction, language modeling, and robotic control across all domains tested.
+The CIFAR variant additionally extracts the full off-diagonal terms $E_{ab} = \nabla\psifield_a \cdot \nabla\psifield_b$ and vorticity $V_{ab} = \nabla\psifield_a \times \nabla\psifield_b$; extending the Sudoku readout to the full $T^{\mu\nu}$ is a natural next step.